 If you've received a notification about your app, check below to find out more about the issue and what action you need to take.

-If the “Must fix” column says "No", it means that your site has content that falls under the Google Publisher Restrictions.
+If the “Must fix” column says "No", it means that your app has content that falls under the Google Publisher Restrictions.
 While you can choose to monetize this type of content, you will likely receive reduced advertising as not all ad sources will be able to bid on it.

 Note: If you want ads to resume or continue serving to your app, request a review for each app with issues in your Policy center.